Shop Subscribe

 Fun Physical Activity Breaks for Your Classroom

 If you’re trying to teach a classroom full of squirmy, antsy kids, you know that there comes a point when asking them to sit still for one minute longer is going to be impossible.
 Those kiddos need to move!
-Even short bursts of physical activity (PA) can improve circulation, boost energy and spark improved brain function — all of which are going to make your job a whole lot easier.
-Try adding these fun PA breaks into your classroom routine to rev up the energy level — and focus! — of your students.
+Even short bursts of physical activity can improve circulation, boost energy, and spark improved brain function—all of which will make your job much easier.
+Try adding these fun physical activity breaks into your classroom routine to rev up the energy level—and focus—of your students.

 Wheel of Cardio

-Use a dry erase spin wheel to add an element of chance to your PA breaks.
-Write a fun exercise on each wedge (jumping jacks, marching in place, knee bends — whatever your kids love to do best!) and spin the wheel when it’s time for a PA break.
+Use a dry erase spin wheel to add an element of chance to your physical activity breaks.
+Write a fun exercise on each wedge (jumping jacks, marching in place, knee bends—whatever your kids love to do best!) and spin the wheel when it’s time for a physical activity break.
 Do the activity for 30 seconds, then take a 15-second break.
-Try for three to five different exercises during each PA break.
+Try three to five different exercises during each physical activity break.

 Strengthening Story Time

-Let us know what you have done to integrate PA breaks into your classroom!
+Let us know what you have done to integrate physical activity breaks into your classroom!

 Recommended